Who we are

 Core Values and Philosophy

-Unik Impact Foundation is a non-governmental and non-profit organisation with core values around dedication to duty, self discipline, and compassion.
-Our philosophy is that, even where opportunities abound, applying one’s self to achieve a successful existence is intricately linked to our dedication to duty and self discipline.
+Our Philosophy is that, even where opportunities abound, applying one’s self to achieve a successful existence is intricately linked to their dedication to duty and self discipline.

 A Mentorship Platform around the core values of Dedication to Duty (Dedication), Self Discipline (Discipline) & Compassion.